orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 Building, just from the perspective of some directory; it resolves everything inside it.
+If there are duplicate identifiers used by the classes, it should resolve to the closest one in directory form?
+TAnd ofc select the other ones by hand by a tool to disambiguate. -> add VS code functonality.

 ---